risk-first/website/Evaluating-Risk.md

  - The **name** of the risk, or other identifier.
  - A **categories** to which the risk belongs (this is the focus of the [Risk Landscape](Risk-Landscape) section in Part 2).
- - A **brief description** or name of the risk to make the risk easy to discuss
+ - A **brief description** or name of the risk to make the risk easy to discuss.
  - Some estimate for the **Impact**, **Probability** or **Risk Score** of the risk.
  - Proposed actions and a log of the progress made to manage the risk.